FrozenPine Winter Chernarus — Detailed Information

 Raid Day: 32 Hours of High-Stakes Survival

 Once a week, the walls of Chernarus stop being safe.
-Raid Day is a thirty-two hour window where base parts can be damaged, defenses breached, and the bold can take their shot at glory or lose everything trying – all while watching the weather and the clock.
+Raid Day is a thirty-two hour window where base parts can be damaged, defenses breached, and the bold can take their shot at glory — all while watching the weather and the clock.

 Raiding on FrozenPine is never simple.
 Other squads might be watching the same base you are, waiting for someone to make the first move.
 A raid can turn into a three-way ambush, a tense standoff in the snow, or a chaotic firefight where plans fall apart fast.